SamvelKarapetyaan/animal_classification/README.md

 # Animal Classification

 We have developed a neural network for classifying 10 different types of animals.
 The training dataset we used is sourced from Kaggle.com.
-To facilitate testing, we have made a small training dataset available in our repository.
+To contribute testing, we have made a small training dataset available in our repository.
 Here are the translations for the animal classes(Italian - English):

 1. "cane": "dog"
 2. "cavallo": "horse"